wp-plugins/more-taxonomies/readme.txt

 Tags: taxonomies, cms, custom taxonomies, post types, admin, more fields, wordpress 3.0, more types, types, more taxonomies, taxonomy, tags, categories, custom, tag, category
 Requires at least: 3.0
 Tested up to: 3.0.1
-Stable tag: 1.0
+Stable tag: 1.0.1

 Add more taxonomies, besides categories or tags, to your WordPress installation.
 Also allows you to edit built in taxonomies.

 == Description ==

-More Taxonomies is a plugin that adds new taxonomies to the WordPress admin.
+More Taxonomies is a plugin that adds new taxonomies to your WordPress installation, using an easy-to-use interface in the admin.
 For instance if you run a football site you could create a team taxonomy (non-hierarchical, like tags) and set teams on your posts relating to a specific game.
 If you run a music blog you could create taxonomies for artists, musicians or perhaps producers.
-This way you could be more specific in your posts.
+In adding new taxonomies, you could be linking more specific information to your posts, enabling you access more relvant related posts and information.

 If you use [More Types](http://wordpress.org/extend/plugins/more-types/) in addition to More Taxonomies you could for instance add a hierarchical (like categories) taxonomy to a specific post type for courses—like appetizer, entrée, relevés, main course, salad or dessert.